Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

-and replacing \eqref{eqLambda} into \eqref{eqFp111G} yields
+and replacing~\eqref{eqLambda} into~\eqref{eqFp111G} yields

-Direct computations show that the left--hand side of \eqref{eqFTSG} is a rational function whose numerator is a $2\Nd$ order polynomial in $p_{112},p_{122},p_{222}$.
-From the vanishing of this polynomial, one can express $f_{ijk},R,S,T $ as functions of the entries of the matrix \eqref{matricechenonpiaceagianni}.
+Direct computations show that the left-hand side of \eqref{eqFTSG} is a rational function whose numerator is a $2\Nd$ order polynomial in $p_{112}$, $p_{122}$, $p_{222}$.
+From the vanishing of this polynomial, one can express $f_{ijk}$, $R$, $S$, $T $ as functions of the entries of the matrix \eqref{matricechenonpiaceagianni}.